fionagaugush/ComputationalSoundProjects/FarnellSynthesis/README.md

-Examples of different uses of synthesis to create teh sound of a babbling brook and bouncing ball
+Examples of different uses of synthesis to create the sound of a babbling brook and bouncing ball